YINI-lang/YINI-spec/YINI spec.md

 ## List (array) ##
 A list with zero or more values, each value separated by a comma, whitespaces between values/commas are OK.

+Optionally a list can be enclosed in [ ], but it is not mandatory.

+--TO BE EXPANDED about types and mode--

 ## NULL ##
 Value/literal `NULL` (NON CASE-SENSITIVE).
 Also if value/list is missing in member, then that member is treated as NULL.